 a) Target colour variations on product category pages for search

-In the Commerce Cloud/Demandware platform this is possible, but it takes a little work.
-Let’s say that you have the colour variant pages you do want indexed sorted onto a list.
+In the Commerce Cloud/Demandware platform, this is possible, but it takes a little work.
+Let’s say that you have the colour variant pages you want to be indexed sorted onto a list.
 You can then create a special rule that adds the appropriate colour to the front of every category page title when it is selected.

 Removing Unnecessary Pages from the SERPs With Robots Tag